kheil44/arabic/islam_islam.md

 📚 Word-by-word breakdown of this prayer was included in an earlier message.
 Ask if you want it repeated here for convenience.

 # ✦ STEP 17: Final Supplication before Salām (Duʿāʾ)
+# ✦ CHECK footnote of this section for numerous Alternatives.

 🟩 Arabic: